awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-cross-region.md

    1. In **Action provider**, choose the action provider\.

    1. In **Region**, choose the AWS Region where you have created or plan to create the resource for the action\.
 When the Region is selected, the available resources for that Region are listed for selection\.
 The **Region** field designates where the AWS resources are created for this action type and provider type\.
 This field only displays for actions where the action provider is an AWS service\.
 The **Region** field defaults to the same AWS Region as your pipeline\.
-![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/xregion-edit-action.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

    1. In **Input artifacts** choose the appropriate input from the previous stage\.
 For example, if the previous stage is a source stage, choose **SourceArtifact**\.